kamicane/moofx/README.md

  - framework agnostic, is easily pluggable in your favorite js framework.
  - cross browser (not sure exactly which browsers just yet).
  - small footprint (15k compressed, 5k gzipped).
- - animation state is managed internally. no more checks.
+ - animation state is managed internally. no checks needed.

 ## API